gaspardchiara/chiaradatabaseconnector/README.md

 DatabaseAction action = new DatabaseAction();

-// on this example we want to retrieve data stored in the chiaradatabase for that
+// on this example we want to retrieve data stored in the chiaradatabase for that :

 byte[] file = action.getdata(config,fileid);

-// consult the javadoc for more detail , but for all the other operations the code style is the same
+// consult the javadoc for more details , but for all the other operations the code style is the same

 ```
+I think is better to try this example on netbeans ide
 # license
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)